-- According to the Colorado Department of Revenue, the regulated marijuana market generated more than $156 million in state tax revenue and license fees in FY 2015-2016.
-These figures do not include millions of dollars in local taxes and fees that were raised by cities and towns throughout the state.
+- Regulated marijuana sales generated nearly $200 million in state tax revenue and license fees in 2016, according to the Colorado Department of Revenue.
+This does not include tens of millions of dollars in local taxes and fees that were raised by cities and towns throughout the state.
 For example, the Denver city government reports that it received more than $29.5 million from local marijuana taxes and licensing fees in 2015.
-This was more than enough to cover the cost of enforcement, regulation, and education, which were about $6.9 million that year and are estimated to be around $9.1 million in 2016.
+This was more than enough to cover the city’s costs of enforcement, regulation, and education, which were about $6.9 million that year and are estimated to be around $9.1 million in 2016.

 - When Colorado voters adopted Amendment 64, they were promised a state tax on wholesale marijuana transfers would raise $40 million per year for the BEST program.
 That tax actually raised more than $40 million in the last fiscal year, resulting in $40 million for the BEST program in FY 2016-17, plus an additional $5.7 million for Colorado’s Public School Fund.
 In addition to those funds, more than $5.5 million was used to increase the presence of health professionals in schools, according to Legislative Council staff, and more than $4.3 million was used for health-related programs in schools.
 In addition, $2.9 million was used for drop-out prevention programs, and $2.9 million was used for school bullying prevention and education.

 - As of September 2016, there were 28,847 individuals with valid occupational licenses to work directly in Colorado marijuana businesses, according to the Colorado Department of Revenue.
 Marijuana businesses also retain workers and utilize services from a wide variety of collateral sectors, such as construction, engineering, security, legal, insurance, real estate, and retail.
-According to a statewide poll conducted in September 2016 by Public Policy Polling, more than one out of four Colorado voters (28%) said they have a friend, family member, or acquaintance who has worked either directly for a marijuana business or for non-marijuana businesses that provides products or services to marijuana businesses.
+In October 2016, the Marijuana Policy Group estimated Colorado’s regulated marijuana industry created more than 18,000 full-time equivalent jobs in 2015.
+A September 2016 Public Policy Polling survey found more than one out of four Colorado voters (28%) have a friend, family member, or acquaintance who has worked either directly for a marijuana business or for non-marijuana businesses that provides products or services to marijuana businesses.

 Economy, Business Climate, Tourism, and Real Estate

-- A September 2016 poll conducted by Public Policy Polling found that three out of five Colorado voters (61%) think Amendment 64 has had a positive impact on the economy, whereas only 19% think it has had a negative impact.
+- Colorado’s regulated marijuana market generated $2.4 billion in overall economic activity in 2015, according to the Marijuana Policy Group.
+A September 2016 poll conducted by Public Policy Polling found that three out of five Colorado voters (61%) think Amendment 64 has had a positive impact on the economy, whereas only 19% think it has had a negative impact.